indamutsa/Indamutsa/README.md

 👋🏽 Hi, I’m indamutsa

-**👀Research Engineer** | _Championing Innovative, Robust, and Scalable Solutions for Complex Problems_
+**👀IT Consultant / Senior Developer** | _Championing Innovative, Robust, and Scalable Solutions for Complex Problems_

-R&D engineer with 8 years in software, ML, robotics, cloud, and big data.
+As R&D engineer with 8 years in software, ML, robotics, cloud, and big data.
 I craft tools that redefine daily routines, focusing on speed, affordability, and reliability.
 My approach uses analytics for better decision-making and predictive insights.

 ### Expertise Fields: